SimonMaracine/checkers-engine/checkers.md

 - GUI applications for testing and comparing the AI
 - data and statistics for monitoring the AI evolution across different versions
 - unit testing
-- (maybe) bindings to other languages like Python
-- (maybe) support for Android and proof that it's working on it
 - PDN format notation